c4arl0s/6Rebasing/README.md

 ```console
 $ git rebase newBase
 ```
+Move the current branch's commits to the tip of new-base, which can be either a branch name or a commit ID.

 ```console
 $ git rebase -i newBase
 ```
+Perform an interactive rebase and select actions for each commit.

 ```console
 $ git commit --amend
 ```
+Add staged changes to the most recent commit instead of creating a new one.

 ```console
 $ git rebase --continue
 ```
+Continue a rebase after amending a commit.

 ```console
 $ git rebase abort
 ```
+Abandon the current interactive rebase and return the repository to its former state.

 ```console
 $ git merge --no-ff branchName
 ```
 Force a merge commit even if Git could do a fast-forward merge.